rthen/win10-unfuck/win-7-8-unfuck/README.md

-##win-pre-10-unfuck
+##win-7-8-unfuck

-Remove some intrusive Windows updates for Windows 7/8.1, related to telemetry and nag-updating to Windows 10.
+Remove some intrusive Windows updates from Windows 7/8.1, related to telemetry and nag-updating to Windows 10.

 (Protip: ``KB3035583`` is the *"Get Windows 10"* system tray icon you see in Win7/8.1)